 Through his years of teaching, Dr. Menton gained many anecdotal tidbits and stories and loves sharing his knowledge with Creation Museum guests.
 This workshop is recommended for 12 years old and up, but younger budding scientists will be able to learn a lot too.

 Private workshops can be booked for groups (subject to availability).
 The minimum group size is 25 and the maximum is 90.
-When you book your group's visit with Group Reservations ask about a private workshop for your group.
+To book your private event, please email our programs team or call 888-582-4253 ext.
+229.

 Dr. David Menton: Dr. Menton has seen audiences of all ages enjoy his well-illustrated (and often humorous) presentations on a variety of fascinating topics.